Texas Events

 In this 6-hour session, participants will first learn about what Restorative Practices is and is not, followed by why Restorative Practices is a proactive and reactive tool that campuses should have in their intervention toolbox.
 Participants will also learn how to facilitate the restorative process and implement foundational structures from a systems perspective, regardless if your system is one classroom, an entire grade level, or the whole campus.

-In-person | September 11th | 9:00 am – 4:00 pm
+El Paso, TX | February 6 | 9:00 am – 4:00 pm MT (OPEN)

 ——-